mxdvl/clare/content/words/iwd.md

 Whilst across the Atlantic Ocean,

-another moans, tweets and gripes.
+Another moans, tweets and gripes.

 But Malala, she travels, inspires and writes.